Internet outages at NatWest, BT and Minecraft reported amid Microsoft disruption

 Heathrow has also reportedly been affected.

-On its X account, Microsoft Azure, the technology giant’s cloud platform, said it was investigating an issue affecting some of its services.
+Microsoft Azure, the technology giant’s cloud platform, said it has discovered the cause of the issue affecting some of its services and was in the process of recovering service.

-Microsoft said users may not be able to access its admin centre and might see delays when using other 365 services.
+Microsoft said users may not be able to access its admin centre and might see delays when using other 365 services, but added that it expects its services to be recovered by 11.20pm.

 Because so many sites and services use Microsoft’s cloud service, an outage like this one can have widespread impact.

-In a statement at 6.11pm, the firm said: “We’ve halted the rollout of the impacting configuration change.
+In a statement at 7.22pm, the firm said: “We initiated the deployment of our ‘last known good’ configuration, which has now successfully been completed.

-“We’re continuing our efforts to route service traffic away from the affected infrastructure, where the change was already applied, to recover service availability as quickly as possible.

-“In parallel, we’re working to revert the impacted infrastructure to a previous healthy state.”

 Voting was suspended at the Scottish Parliament following the outage.